JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 |![width:200px](./PresentionPictures/piFinder.webp)|![width:200px](./PresentionPictures/cedar.jpg)|![height:200px](./PresentionPictures/NexusEfinder.jpeg)|
 |![width:200px](./PresentionPictures/randomEFinder1.jpeg)|![height:200px](./PresentionPictures/randomEFinder2.jpg)|![width:200px](./PresentionPictures/randomEFinder2.webp) |
 <!--
 Let's look at what's actually on the market right now.
-This landscape has changed a lot since I decided on building a pifinder — when I started looking, the PiFinder was really the only commercial plate-solving eFinder.
+This landscape has changed a lot since I decided on building a pifinder â€” when I started looking, the PiFinder was really the only commercial plate-solving eFinder.
 Now there are several.
 -->

 ---

-## PiFinder — pifinder.io
+## PiFinder â€” pifinder.io

 Encoderless Pointing and Push-To